 If you are looking for emails to be sent to a group of personal mailboxes then a mail distribution group would be more suitable.
 Local IT staff have access to create these via the BLUE Toolkit – contact your local IT support if you need either a new shared mailbox or distribution group to be set up.
 If you don't have an IT support team at your institution, please contact the UIS service desk.

-Microsoft instructions for adding a shared mailbox in Outlook Mobile
+Follow Microsoft's instructions for adding a shared mailbox in:

-If using Outlook for the PC follow the same instructions as for adding a personal account, but enter the shared mailbox address for the email address and enter your own CRSid@cam.ac.uk credentials when prompted to sign-in.
+If you're using Outlook for the PC, follow the instructions as for adding a personal account, but enter the shared mailbox address for the email address.
+When you are prompted for credentials, it will list the shared mailbox email address as the username.
+Select 'Sign in with another account' and then enter your own CRSid@cam.ac.uk address as the username:

 For other desktop mail apps that support modern authentication, use the following settings to connect to a shared mailbox that you have authority to access.
 In this example, your username is your individual mailbox in the format [CRSid]@cam.ac.uk and the shared mailbox is in the format [mailbox]@[domain].cam.ac.uk.